Chika (Japanese given name)

 Chika (ちか, チカ) is a feminine Japanese given name.
 The name Chika can be written with the kanji characters 千 (chi) meaning "thousand", 智 (chi) meaning "wisdom, intellect" or 散 (chi) meaning "scatter" combined with 佳 (ka) meaning "good, fine" or 花 (ka) meaning "flower".
 Chika can also be written with many different kanji characters thus, giving the name various meanings.

-Possible writings in Japanese
+Written forms in Japanese

 Chika can be written using different kanji characters and can mean: